unthingable/monster-jam/docs/README.md

 * Press empty step (dark button) to create a step
 * Press an existing step to clear (and release quickly)
-* Press and hold step to select it for editing (long press will not delete it)
+* Press and hold step to select it for editing.
+Releasing after a long press will not delete it.
 * **SHIFT+NOTES** to toggle alternating note row colors

 If a note spans more than one step, consecutive steps are lit in dim white.